Fixed vs adjustable-rate mortgages: What’s the difference?

 When you get a mortgage, there are many loan features to consider.
 One of the key decisions is whether to go with a fixed- or adjustable-rate loan.
 In today’s rising-rate environment, adjustable -rate mortgages (ARMs) can be appealing due to their lower initial rates, but they have significant risk.
 Fixed-rate mortgages alleviate a lot of stress, but can mean paying more money.

 Each type of loan has pros and cons.
 Let’s compare and contrast adjustable-rate vs. fixed-rate mortgages.

 Fixed-rate vs adjustable rate mortgages

 What is a fixed-rate mortgage?

 A fixed-rate mortgage has the same interest rate for the life of the loan.
 In other words, your monthly payment of principal and interest won’t change.
-(Note: Your mortgage payments can fluctuate, though, asyour property taxes or homeowners insurance change over time, because those costs are usually wrapped into your loan payments in escrow.)
+(Note: your mortgage payments can fluctuate as your property taxes or homeowners insurance change over time, because those costs are usually wrapped into your loan payments in escrow.)